Counting closed geodesics in Moduli space: Introduction

-\section{Introduction.}
+\section{Introduction}

-Let $\cM_g$ denote the moduli space of Riemann surfaces of genus $g$.
-We may write $\cM_g = \cT_g/\Gamma$, where $\cT_g$ is the Teichm\"uller space of genus $g$ surfaces, and $\Gamma$ is the mapping class group.
-Let $N(R)$ denote the number of closed geodesics in $\cM_g$ of length at most $R$.
-Then $N(R)$ is also the number of conjugacy classes of pseudo-anosov elements of the mapping class group of translation length at most $R$.
+Let $\cM_g$ denote the moduli space of closed Riemann surfaces of genus $g$.
+We may write $\cM_g = \cT_g/\Gamma_{g}$, where $\cT_g$ is the Teichm\"uller space of genus $g$ surfaces, and $\Gamma_{g}$ is the mapping class group.
+In this paper, we investigate properties of Teichm\"uller geodesics on $\cM_{g}.$ Let $N(R)$ denote the number of closed Teichm\"uller geodesics in $\cM_g$ of length at most $R$.
+Then $N(R)$ is also the number of conjugacy classes of pseudo-Anosov elements of the mapping class group of translation length at most $R$.
 Our main result is the following: \begin{theorem} As $R \to \infty$, we have

-where $h = 6g-g$. \end{theorem} In the above theorem and below, the notation $A \sim B$ means that the ratio $A/B$ tends to $1$.
-Even though we assume that that the surface has no punctures here, most of the results also hold on $\cM_{g,n}$, provided $h$ is replaced by $6g-6+2n$.
+where $h = 6g-6$. \end{theorem} In the above theorem and below, the notation $A \sim B$ means that the ratio $A/B$ tends to $1$.
+Even though we assume that the surface has no punctures here, most of the results also hold on $\cM_{g,n}$, provided $h$ is replaced by $6g-6+2n$.

 In the proof of Theorem~\ref{theorem:asymp:allgeodesics}, the key is to estimate the number of closed geodesics which stay outside of compact sets.
+Let $N_j(\delta,R)$ denote the number of closed geodesics $\gamma$ of length at most $R$ in $\cM_g$ such that for each point $X \in \gamma$, $X$ has at least $j$ simple closed curves of hyperbolic length less than $\delta$.